Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 Two days ago, a news startled all the residents of our small colony.
 A 19 year old boy from our society was killed in a road accident.
 A boy that almost all of us had seen growing and blossoming into a handsome, 6″2 tall young man.
 Everyone was shocked and horrified calling each other to confirm, sending out their prayers for the family.

 As more news started to come, we realised it wasn’t just him; his friend of the same age was also killed in that accident.
-The two of them were with three other girls, one of who was driving the car and had consumed alcohol at least four times over the permissible limit.
+The two of them were with three other girls, one of whom was driving the car and had consumed alcohol at least four times over the permissible limit.
 This girl after taking the wheel for barely 5 minutes lost control of the car, crashing it into a divider with such an impact that the car went turtle and flipped two times before coming to a halt.
 The result was two untimely deaths and some scars for life!

 The Reasons…

-I have been trying to pin point the reasons for last two days because it is hard to sleep or function without feeling a pit in my stomach thinking about the parents who would never have a ‘normal’ day for the rest of their lives.
+I have been trying to pinpoint the reasons for the last two days because it is hard to sleep or function without feeling a pit in my stomach thinking about the parents who would never have a ‘normal’ day for the rest of their lives.
 Was it their fault that they allowed their son to be out till that unearthly hour?
 But aren’t there times when our kids go for sleepovers and we can only trust that they are where they say they are?

 Was it a failure of the system and government that there was no fear of being caught or traffic police to check, the failure at policy and enforcement level that youngsters are being sold liquor without an ID ( the legal age is 25) or was it our fault as a society that we are still not able to have a better dialogue or communication with our younger generation on the possible fatal outcomes of not following rules, drunk driving being one of them?

 This is not a one-off incident or accident.
 In many cases like this, the people who die or suffer the most are the ones who are not even driving.
-So what can we as parents do to make sure that our children are safe and can say ‘No’ on the face of peer pressure?
+So what can we as parents do to make sure that our children are safe and can say ‘No’ in the face of peer pressure?
 And even if they are ever in a position to choose to drive after a few drinks, how can we as parents ensure that they don’t?

 1. Educating ourselves

 As parents, we assume we know how to talk to our children.
-We preach, lecture and mostly indulge in one way communication with our soon to be grown ups.
+We preach, lecture and mostly indulge in one-way communication with our soon-to-be grown-ups.
 And we all know how that works.
 So it is not just imperative but also critical to educate ourselves into having an informed discussion on the consequences of their decisions.

 2. Maintaining ground rules